Conversations

 What are Conversations?

 Conversations are threaded chat sessions between visitors (or contacts) and your support team.
-Each conversation has a timeline of items—messages, events, and more.
+Each conversation has a timeline of items such as messages, events, identification records, and tool activity.

 Key Properties